-There are times when it is necessary to remove a tooth.
-Sometimes a baby tooth has misshapen or long roots that prevent it from falling out as it should, and the tooth must be removed to make way for the permanent tooth to erupt.
-At other times, a tooth may have so much decay that it puts the surrounding teeth and jaw at risk of decay, so your doctor may recommend removal and replacement with a bridge or implant.
+There are times when tooth extractions are necessary.
+Sometimes a baby tooth has misshapen or long roots that prevent it from falling out as it should.
+This means the tooth must be removed to make way for the permanent tooth to erupt.
+At other times, a tooth may have so much decay that it puts the surrounding teeth and jaw at risk of decay.
+In this case, your doctor may recommend removal and replacement with a bridge or implant.
 Infection, orthodontic correction, or problems with a wisdom tooth can also require the removal of a tooth.

 Once a tooth has been removed, neighboring teeth may shift, causing problems with chewing or with your jaw joint function.
 To avoid these complications, your dentist may recommend that you replace the extracted tooth.